-RNLFLAG adds or removes char from the set of characters that, if found in column 1, initiates echoing of the input lines to \$OUT (under COS) or stdout (under UNICOS).
+RNLFLAG adds or removes char from the set of characters that, if found in column 1, initiates echoing of the input lines to \$OUT.

 RNLDELM adds or removes char from the set of characters that precede the NAMELIST group name and signal end-of-input.